thediveo/lxkns/docs/tinkering.md

 container, see the `deployments/test` directory for how the test container is built.

-A docker engine (including the containerd engine) are required to be installed, operational, and accessible also from non-root users.
+A Docker engine (including the containerd engine) is required to be installed, operational, and accessible also from non-root users.

 Getting rid of `--privileged` even for the test container was a challenge.
 The